 Boone has been growing steadily and thriving.

-However, New Bolton Center veterinarians at the end of August diagnosed a bone infection in the fetlock joint of his right hind leg, which caused him to be lame.
+However, New Bolton Center veterinarians in August of 2014 diagnosed a bone infection in the fetlock joint of his right hind leg, which caused him to be lame.
 Boone was at New Bolton Center for more than a week undergoing tests and treatment, including surgery and aggressive antibiotics.

 Learn more about our colt's condition...